-The contacts feature in your UD Google Workspace account is a way to store and organize contact information about the people with whom you communicate.
-Each contact can contain basic information like names, email addresses, and phone numbers, but can also include extended information, like physical addresses, employer, department or job title.
+The contacts feature in your UD Google Workspace account allows you to store and organize contact information for the people you communicate with.
+Each contact entry can include basic details such as names, email addresses, and phone numbers, as well as extended information like physical addresses, employer, department, or job title.

 You can add, edit, and delete contacts and personal contact groups (called labels) within Contacts.
 Your personal contacts and labels are private however they can be delegated (shared) with other UD Gmail users.